jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 System Aspects
 --------------

-< I must denote somewhere that lines can be connected so very complexly if sources and targets are reachable from a high ancestor.
+< I might denote somewhere that lines can be connected so very complexly if sources and targets are reachable from a high ancestor.
 Say that lines can look orderly, but can also be very complex all the same. >

 *System aspects* are always seen as related to a single symbol.
 Because of that, the term *symbol aspect* can also be used.